openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 The first field **must** be either `BEGIN` or `END`.
 If it is `BEGIN` then the command will be executed at the beginning of the calendar event.
 If it is `END` then the command will be executed at the end of the calendar event.
 A calendar event may contain multiple `BEGIN` or `END` tags.
 If an event contains both `BEGIN` and `END` tags, this Items (say) to be turned ON at the beginning of an event and turned OFF again at the end of the event.

-The `Item_Name` field must be the name of any Item in the system.
+The `Item_Name` field must be the name of an Item.

 The `New_State_Value` is the state value that will be sent to the Item.
 It must be a value which is compatible with the Item type.
 See openHAB core definitions for [command types](https://www.openhab.org/docs/concepts/items.html#state-and-command-type-formatting) for valid types and formats.